msakai/haskell-decision-diagrams/README.md

 \*1: `cudd`'s pure interface is different from normal Haskell data types (like ones in the [containers](https://hackage.haskell.org/package/containers) package, for example) because it requires `DDManager` argument.

-Please feel free to make a pull request for addition or correction to the comparision.
+Please feel free to make a pull request for addition or correction to the comparison.